Avanthi1984/Python_Script/README.md

 # vandelay_v1_assessment

+#Language used:
+Python
-Laguage used: Python
+#Libraries used:
-Libraries used: tkinter,re,json,csv,datetime
+tkinter,re,json,csv,datetime

 Build and run the files:

 Make sure Python is installed in the machine. browse to the files located in local machine.

-command line-> python CsvtoJson.py
+command line python CsvtoJson.py

 running the unittests :